nf-core/website/markdown/teams/informatics-infrastructure.md

 The team is organised in three poles.

-**Data management**

-Our data curators and managers maintain the integrity, consistency, and quality, or multiple databases used in production, including Genomes on a Tree (GoaT), Sample Tracking System (STS), Collaborative Open Plant Omics (COPO), and BioSamples.
+:open_file_folder: **Data management**: Our data curators and managers maintain the integrity, consistency, and quality, or multiple databases used in production, including Genomes on a Tree (GoaT), Sample Tracking System (STS), Collaborative Open Plant Omics (COPO), and BioSamples.

-**Bioinformatics**

-Our bioinformaticians develop the suite of analysis pipelines that will run on every genome produced in Tree of Life, providing a central database of core results available for all.
+:octocat: **Bioinformatics**: Our bioinformaticians develop the suite of analysis pipelines that will run on every genome produced in Tree of Life, providing a central database of core results available for all.

-**Systems**

-We develop and maintain some core systems used in production, including the execution and tracking of all bioinformatics pipelines, and the deployment of third-party web applications for internal use.
+:nut_and_bolt: **Systems**: We develop and maintain some core systems used in production, including the execution and tracking of all bioinformatics pipelines, and the deployment of third-party web applications for internal use.

 ## Tech stack {#tech-stack}